wp-plugins/plugnedit/readme.txt

 = 1.2 =

-* Added PlugNEdit To Pages Editor.
+* Added PlugNEdit HTML Editor To Pages Editor.
 * Javascript disable for the WYSIWYG visual editor when using PlugNedit, keeps wordpress from changing html.